ariveralee/PiInTheSky/README.md

         ![alt text](https://github.com/ariveralee/PiInTheSky/blob/master/images/heatsink.JPG "Placing heat sinks")

-    - Cool, now we can move to getting the rest of the case back on. press the top of the case back on and the side pieces.
-At this point, lets leave the top open because we want the heat to vent while installing:
+    - Cool, now we can move to getting the rest of the case back on.
+Press the top of the case back on and the side pieces.
+At this point, lets leave the top cover off because we want the heat to vent while installing everything:

         ![alt text](https://github.com/ariveralee/PiInTheSky/blob/master/images/assembled.JPG "Pi assembled")